bhushantiturkar2001/mini-redis-cache/README.md

 This is master branch..
-Chnages are doen in CacheEntry
+Chnages are doen in CacheEntry added cacheentrt class.